icobg123/ArgDb/README.md

 This is an Honours Project for Edinburgh Napier University for the degree of Computing 2017

-The project is database for arguments(informal logic), created in Python-Flask backed up by a MongoDB database.
-The front end can be used to register for the API and to search for arguments, which are displayed in a JSON format accompanied by a SVG of the argumetn diagram.

-The API allows for the insertion search and editing of arguments in the database as long as its being colled by a registered and confirmed user.
+Argumentation theory and its research have been around for thousands of years, but there is yet to be invented a high quality technological tool to aid contemporary researchers in creating, storing, and retrieving analysed arguments.
+This project adopts Dr Simon Wells' Simple Argument Description Format (SADFace) - a new argument description format developed to simplify representing arguments for reuse by software tools on the web.
+Aims of this project are to support the ongoing research into the field of argumentation at Edinburgh Napier University and all around the world, and to provide argument data for a number of applications that are currently under construction.
+In this paper are described the design and implementation of a JSON-based document-oriented database, accompanied by a RESTful API and a web interface.